Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: 24 hours
 Your eyes blaze with dread authority as you cow an unholy creature trapped in your grasp.
-One fiend or undead creature [grappled](conditions.md#grappled) by you must succeed on a CHAa Save or be Dominated by you for the duration.
+One fiend or undead creature [grappled](conditions.md#grappled) by you must succeed on a CHA  Save or be Dominated by you for the duration.
 The creature repeats this Save whenever it takes damage, ending the effect on a success.
 - **Classes**: Bard, Paladin
 *(Source: CS)*